adhi2k/-SOLUTION-TO-A-SYSTEM-OF-LINEAR-EQUATIONS/README.md

 ## Program:
 ```
 #Program to find the solution for the given linear equations.
-#Developed by: Adhithya K
+#Developed by: Srinath N
-#RegisterNumber:2305002001
+#RegisterNumber:2305003009
 import numpy as np
 A = np.array([[5,-3,-10],[2,2,-3],[-3,-1,5]])
 B = np.array([-9,4,-1])